 Discussing issues is important in all relationships to be able to grow and hopefully move past them.
 If you can't talk about things that are making you upset or unhappy—without the assumption that a break-up is comin—then you aren't fully allowing yourself to be truly present to work on things.
 Until someone outright tells you that they want to end the relationship, trust that they don't.

 If you have the pattern of attracting dishonest people, work on changing that pattern...

 - Realize you deserve better and you will get better—ultimately change starts within

 - When red flags come up don't ignore them—if patterns or consistency in their actions start to majorly change that is usually not a good sign

 - Learn to be vocal about your concerns—if the person gets defensive then they might be lying

-- Really listen to your true intuition versus the insecure you—your gut feeling is your best friend, insecurity isn't not
+- Really listen to your true intuition versus the insecure you—your gut feeling is your best friend, insecurity is not

-- Be OK with walking away from any relationship that doesn't make you feel secure, happy and loved—the less you tolerate unhealthy relationships, the less you will attract them
+- Be OK with walking away from any relationship that does not make you feel secure, happy and loved—the less you tolerate unhealthy relationships, the less you will attract them